 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-Where to Lay Our Heads
+Where to Lay Our Heads at Night

-Close your eyes and envision someone who is backpacking across Europe.
-The days vary from place to place.
-Think about the nights and where this person sleeps.
+Close your eyes and envision someone who’s backpacking across Europe.
+Of course, the days vary from place to place, but think about the nights and where this person sleeps.

 Likely, you’re thinking of someone in the second half of their life, retired, or on a vacation and they’re probably staying exclusively at hotels.

 Not Your Average Couple

 Hotel ‘hacking’ It’s a bit of a game!
 If you're not up for the tracking and earning of points, we recommend searching and comparing hotel prices!

 There’s many blogs out there outlining how to do this, but here's a brief overview: